prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 The tarball will contain a single top-level directory,
 |presto_server_release|, which we will call the *installation* directory.

-Presto needs a *data* directory for storing logs, local metadata, etc.
+Presto needs a *data* directory for storing logs, etc.
 We recommend creating a data directory outside of the installation directory, which allows it to be easily preserved when upgrading Presto.